UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Documents/HPC.rst

       Tools for development / Outils de développement You will need to load all module(s) on any one of the lines below before the "matlab/2022a" module is available to load.
       StdEnv/2020
-( and some more information not so important)
+( and some more information that isn't important)

-The last line here, sating we need to load StdEnf/2020 is key.
+The last line here, stating we need to load StdEnv/2020, is key.
 That module must be loaded to active the 2022a matlab module.
 It may also have its own requirements/dependencies, but we would get an error if that is the case when we load it up:

 gra-login3:~ > module load StdEnv/2020
   Inactive Modules: